aimms/documentation/webui/side-panels-grd-pages.rst

 .. image:: images/SPGL_CustomAssigned.png
 			:align: center

 If you need more information about defining custom layouts, please read more on `Creating Grid Definitions <webui-grid-pages.html#creating-grid-definitions>`_.
+All layout properties described there apply to side panels as well.
+One exception is that using the property 'runIntoGridGap' of a GridArea may lead to undesired visual side-effects in case of side panels.
+The grid layout property 'runIntoGridGap' was designed to make full-screen-like pages (like for a map) which need to overlap the natural internal padding any page has.
+For side panels the padding inside the 'page' (which the sidepanel actually is) has been taken away.
+So, if you define an area to 'run into the padding' (which is not there) then you end up outside the page or below the edge.
+Therefore, using the property 'runIntoGridGap' of a GridArea should be avoided for side panels with grid layout.

 In case the widgets being assigned require more space, you can introduce a vertical scroll by dividing the areas `using percentages <webui-grid-pages.html#using-percentages>`_, the sum of which should exceed 100%.